bahrus/xtal-sip/README.md

 ```

+Note the hashmark in the import map resolution, followed by the custom element tag name.
+This "metadata" forms the basis for mapping between the custom element name and the import statement.

 ## I know what you're thinking

 The solution above doesn't make sense if it is part of a reusable web component that we might want to use in different applications.
 Doing so would require consumers to have to not only reference your library, but also futz with their import map tag, which they might not even have.

-For this scenario, you can still benefit from xtal-sip's support for declarative loading-as-needed, but providing the xtal-sip instance with the mapping:
+For this scenario, you can still benefit from xtal-sip's support for declarative loading-as-needed, by providing the xtal-sip instance with the mapping:

 ```html
 <html>